opensearch-project/terraform-provider-opensearch/docs/resources/ism_policy_mapping.md

 subcategory: ""
 description: |-
   Provides an OpenSearch Index State Management (ISM) policy.
 Please refer to the OpenSearch ISM documentation for details.
+  !> opensearch_ism_policy_mapping is deprecated in OpenSearch 1.x please use the opensearch_ism_policy resource and specify the ism_template attribute in the policies instead.
 ---

 # opensearch_ism_policy_mapping (Resource)

 Provides an OpenSearch Index State Management (ISM) policy.
 Please refer to the OpenSearch ISM documentation for details.

+!> `opensearch_ism_policy_mapping` is deprecated in OpenSearch 1.x please use the `opensearch_ism_policy` resource and specify the `ism_template` attribute in the policies instead.

 ## Example Usage